Sunday, April 7, 2024

 The student replied, "Evil does not exist professor, or at least not unto itself.
 Evil is just the absence of God.
 It is just like darkness and cold, that you affirm do exist: a word man created for the absence of God.
 God did not create evil.
 Evil is unlike faith or love: those exist just as light and heat exist.
 Evil is the effect of the absence of God's love when man excludes God from his heart.
 In that way it's like the cold that comes where there is no heat or the darkness that comes where there is no light."

-Your passion does you more credit than your sense, but on the principle of ‘''nullius in verba''’, we need not accept your unsupported assurance that cold or dark do not exist, either more or less than faith or love or hatred or treachery do or do not exist, or in what forms and circumstances they are in themselves evil; the unsuitable intensity of either too little or too much heat, is harmful when it is more than we can bear.
-Similarly, faithfulness or love are good only in the right intensity at the right time and in the right application: you would not regard faith in or faithfulness to the devil, or love of evil, as good, I hope?
-Atrocities and tragic absurdities throughout history and in everyday family and community life have been justified in the name of faith and love and loyalty, and it still happens all around us in our time.
-All this incidentally, fails to dispose of the very concept of the absence of God, that you so casually assume; remember that the bible explicitly asserts the omnipresence of God, so you do not make it clear where you got that idea from.
+Your passion does you more credit than your sense, but on the principle of 'nullius in verba', we need not accept your unsupported assurance that cold or dark do not exist, either more or less than faith or love or hatred or treachery do or do not exist, or in what forms and circumstances they are in themselves evil; the inappropriate intensity of either too little or too much heat or cold, is bad when it is more than we can bear.
+Similarly, faithfulness or love are good only in the right intensity at the right time and in the right application: you would not regard faith in, or faithfulness to, the devil, or love of evil, as good, I hope?

-"Consider first for example what you mean by existence: existence is a challenging thing to define, and you do not seem to have taken sufficient care in defining it, even in your own terms.
+"Consider first for example what you mean by the very concept of existence: existence is a challenging thing to define, and you do not seem to have taken sufficient care in defining it, even in your own terms.
 First of all, you need to consider the concept of 'entity': what we might call a 'thing': to exist in any defensible sense, the presence and absence of an entity must in some ways affect events or states differently.
 That is one basis for definition of existence itself.
 And relationships between entities, such as cold or evil or holes in the ground, accordingly are themselves entities as real, and with as definite existence, as any other entity: whenever they mean anything at all, they make differences.

 "Two heroes for the price of one, and two villains into the bargain.